A personal learning journey

 - communicate effectively in a variety of ways.

 We’ve found that in many ways our current virtual environment has not only required but also actively enabled our students’ self-directed, in-depth investigation over an extended period of time, and communication in different ways.
 We’ve also found it has enabled us to adapt the way we can best support our students, wherever they’re learning.

-If we were on campus at Glen Waverley, where I would usually be located, our students would all come together in Cato Hall for a briefing on effective work processes as they undertake their Personal Project journey.
-In our current environment, we’re providing that support through a series of ‘5 mins with Ms Berch’ videos on our WiSE Class Page alongside a range of other resources, plus added guidance by each student’s supervisor.
+Briefings are held for students on effective work processes as they undertake their Personal Project journey.
+While learning online, we provided that support through a series of ‘5 mins with Ms Berch’ videos on our WiSE Class Page alongside a range of other resources, plus added guidance by each student’s supervisor.